 Now that you’ve made the pilot hole, you can attach the drill bit that came in the cabinet hinge installation template kit to your drill.
 There is a pointy center tip on this bit and you want to place that point into the pilot hole you just drilled.
 Now, you are ready to drill the pocket hole for the hinge.

 And, if you can work outdoors, that would be preferable!
 As you can see, we were working on top of the dining room table and by the time we finished the rug was completely covered with wood shavings!

 Now, it’s time to hang the door back up by attaching the other end of the hinge to the cabinet.
 Make sure the door is lined up with the cabinet opening.

 Whew!!!
 That sounds like A LOT – right?
-Once Mark had the first two small cabinet doors finished, he did all of the drilling for the rest of the doors and then attached them to the cabinets.
+Once we had the first two small cabinet doors finished, he did all of the drilling for the rest of the doors and then attached them to the cabinets.
 It took about three hours total, making this a great weekend project.
 I hope this tutorial helps you understand the process for installing hidden cabinet hinges.

 And, now for the after photo reveal!
 No black hinges showing!!!
 And, you get a peek at the new cabinet pulls, farmhouse sink, new faucet, quartz countertop and pendant light over the sink!
-The final kitchen reveal is set for next Monday, February 24!